Asabeneh/30-Days-Of-Python/27_Day/27_python_with_mongodb.md

 ```

-When we run the above code we get the default mongoDB databases.
+When we run the code given above, we get the default mongoDB databases.

 ```sh
 ['admin', 'local']
 ```

-### Creating a database and collection
+### Creating a Database and a Collection

-Let's create a database, database and collection in mongoDB will be created if it doesn't exist.
-Let's create a data base name _thirty_days_of_python_ and _students_ collection.
+Let's create a database.
+In mongoDB both database and a collection will be created, if they don't exist.
+Let's create a database named _thirty_days_of_python_ and _students_ collection.
-To create a database
+To create a database:

 ```sh
 db = client.name_of_databse # we can create a database like this or the second way